 What exactly is a technology strategy plan?

-Why do you need one?
+Why do you need a technology strategy?

-Carve out time to make sure you understand why the purpose of your technology strategy is important
+Understand the purpose of your technology strategy

-Gather up a team
+Form a team

 Re-evaluate the existing technology ecosystem